RDFFrames: Knowledge Graph Access for Machine Learning Tools: Evaluation

 Classification is a basic supervised machine learning task.
 This case study applies a classification task on movie data extracted from the DBpedia knowledge graph.
 Many knowledge graphs, including DBpedia, are heterogeneous, with information about diverse topics, so extracting a topic-focused dataframe for classification is challenging.

 This task uses \rdfframes to build a dataframe of movies from DBpedia, along with a set of movie attributes that can be used for movie genre classification.
-The task bears some similarity on the code in Listing~\ref{lst:motivating_code}.
-Let us say that the classification dataset that we want includes movies that star American actors (since they are assumed to have a global reach) or prolific actors (defined as those who have starred in 20 or more movies).
+The task bears some similarity to the code in Listing~\ref{lst:motivating_code}.
+Let us say that the classification dataset that we want includes movies that star American actors (since they are assumed to have a global reach) or prolific actors (defined as those who have starred in 100 or more movies).
 We want the movies starring these actors, and for each movie, we extract the movie name (i.e., title), actor name, topic, country of production, and genre.
 Genre is not always available so it is an optional predicate.
 The full code for this data preparation step is shown in Listing~\ref{lst:genre}, and the \sparql query generated by \rdfframes is shown in Listing~\ref{lst:genresparql}.

-The extracted dataframe can be used by any machine learning model implemented in Python to perform genre classification.
-The movies that have the genre available in the data frame can be used as labeled training data where the features are the attributes of the movies and the actors, to predict the genre for the movies that are missing the genre.
+The extracted dataframe can be used as a classification dataset by any popular Python machine learning library.
+The movies that have the genre available in the dataframe can be used as labeled training data to train a classifier.
+The features for this classifier are the attributes of the movies and the actors, and the classifier is trained to predict the genre of a movie based on these features.
+The classifier can then be used to predict the genres of all movies that are missing the genre.